-To accelerate rural electrification, off-grid solar systems are viewed by the Royal Government of Cambodia (hereafter, government) as a potential solution in providing rural people with access to electricity.
-Thus, the government established the Rural Electrification Fund (REF) in 2004 to attract and encourage the private sector to invest in electric power infrastructure so that rural areas can have access to electricity for lighting, commercial use, handicraft production and other purposes for improving standards of living and general wellbeing.
+To accelerate rural electrification, off-grid solar systems are viewed by the RGC as a potential solution in providing rural people with access to electricity.
+Thus, the RGC established the Rural Electrification Fund (REF) in 2004 to attract and encourage the private sector to invest in electric power infrastructure so that rural areas can have access to electricity for lighting, commercial use, handicraft production and other purposes for improving standards of living and general wellbeing.

-The government aims to promote renewable energy in its energy sector plan, targeting a 15% share of renewable energies (REs) by 2015.
+The RGC aims to promote renewable energy in its energy sector plan, targeting a 15 percent share of Renewable Energies (REs) by 2015.
 However, there has been no policy support to ensure that this target is achieved.
-No feed-in-tariff (FIT) system exists for REs and upfront costs remain a barrier in promoting REs.
+No feed-in-tariff (FiT) system exists for REs and upfront costs remain a barrier in promoting REs.
 Currently, the government is looking into the possibility of the Solar Home System (SHS), but a long-term solar market has yet to be created.

-This study aims to (i) review current RE policies in Cambodia, particularly on whether the policy on SHS is in line with policies to promote the energy access in rural areas, and (ii) explore various scenarios in the solar energy market by looking into the cost structure and estimating the levelised cost of electricity (LCOE) through SHS instalment.
-This will enable the involved authorities to decide whether such a project would be feasible and could be scaled up, given the fact that RE policies such as a FIT support policy are not yet in place.
+This study aims to (i) review current RE policies in Cambodia, particularly on whether the policy on SHS in line with policies to promote the energy access in rural areas; and (ii) explore various scenarios in the solar energy market by looking into the cost structure and estimating the Levelised Cost of Electricity (LCOE) through SHS instalment.
+This will enable the involved authorities to decide whether such a project would be feasible and could be scaled up, given the fact that RE policies such as a FiT support policy are not yet in place.

 The study found that Cambodia lacks an appropriate policy to promote renewable energy technology (RET).
-This means that policy support for RET, such as FIT and green certificates, among others, are absent and the solar energy business is expected to stand on its own feet.
-However, for SHS, a government subsidy is provided to reduce the upfront costs.
+This means that policy support for RET, such as FiT and green certificates, amongst others, are absent and the solar energy business is expected to stand on its own feet.
+However, for SHS a government subsidy is provided to reduce the upfront costs.
 Fortunately, the SHS in this study showed economic viability through its competitive LCOE.
-The results showed that the LCOE of SHS without any government subsidy is about 50% cheaper than the current electricity price in rural areas, but if including the government subsidy of \$100 per SHS unit then the LCOE of SHS is about one-third of the current electricity price in rural areas.
+The results showed that the LCOE of SHS without any government subsidy is about 50 percent cheaper than the current electricity price in rural areas, but if including the government subsidy of US\$100 per SHS unit then the LCOE of SHS is about one third of the current electricity price in rural areas.
 This study implies that promoting SHS would provide remote areas with energy access, and also enable residents in remote areas to reduce spending on electricity, thereby increasing deposable incomes and social wellbeing in rural communities.

-This chapter is structured as follows.
-Section 2 describes the review of renewable energy policies in Cambodia, while Section 3 provides a review of agents funding and promoting SHS.
-Section 4 describes the methodology used in analysing the LCOE of SHS in the case of Cambodia.
-Section 5 analyses the results of the system price and the LCOE, and Sections 6 and 7 offer conclusions and policy recommendations.
+This paper is structured as follows: Section 2 describes the review of renewable energy policies in Cambodia; Section 3 provides a review of agents funding and promoting SHS; Section 4 describes the methodology used in analysing the LCOE of SHS in the case of Cambodia; Section 5 analyses the results of the system price and the LCOE; and Sections 6 and 7 offer conclusions and policy recommendations.

-2. Review of renewable energy policies in Cambodia
+2. Review of Renewable Energy Policies in Cambodia